 Using his parents’ home in The Hague as a base, he travelled to Delft by tram day after day in April 1939.
 He walked through the city, drawing suitable woodcut locations: Oostpoort, Oude and Nieuwe Kerk (churches), Town Hall, Markt (marketplace).
 He did so from the street but sometimes he climbed to even higher positions to get a better vantage point.
 The director of the Municipal Works gave him the rare and exceptional permission to ascend the tower of the Oude Kerk.
 Based on these drawings, Escher would create the woodcuts back home in Ukkel (Belgium) during the summer.

-Two of them are shown here: the ‘Grote Markt’ seen from the tower of the Nieuwe Kerk and the Town Hall.
-The latter is a Renaissance style building dating from 1619-20, located on the Markt opposite the Nieuwe Kerk.
+This is a Renaissance style building dating from 1619-20, located on the Markt opposite the Nieuwe Kerk.
 Escher depicted the building from the south.
 The rear facade is partly scaffolded, probably due to the restoration that took place between 1934 and 1939.

 Source